roytanck/disable-floc/readme.txt

 == Changelog ==

+= 1.3 (2022-01-29) =
+* Modified the header to disable the new Topics API, since the FLoC experiment has officially ended.

 = 1.2 (2021-04-18) =
 * Added support for WP Super Cache when the 'Cache HTTP headers with page content' option is checked.